 What is the process for a new customer to apply for services from the State Police Detail Desk?

-The correctly completed Contractor Application (available in Adobe Acrobat and Microsoft Word formats) with attachment(s) can be mailed, e-mailed (original must be sent also) or hand delivered to the Detail Desk.
+The correctly completed Contractor Application (available in Adobe Acrobat format) can be mailed, e-mailed (original must be sent also) or hand delivered to the Detail Desk.
 The shaded areas on the interactive form are required.
 The customer will be notified when approved.

 Where are Extra Duty Details assigned from?

 If I am not an active customer or in good standing as a customer, will I be required to apply for consideration?